weddingjuma/rafipayment_frontend/README.md

 ## Requests

-You can easily replace the XHR tool included in this repository if you prefer another, but the the current implementation is a very simple wrapper around the es6 fetch API, which includes a polyfill.
-You can create a new GET request by passing a relative path to a URL of your API to a new Request instance:
+The Request function is a wrapper around the fetch API, which includes a polyfill for older browsers.
+A new GET request can be created by passing a relative path to a URL to a new Request instance:

 ```js
 new Request('users/tokens')
 ```
-If you use a relative path, the request will be made to the base URL of your API.
-You may also use external urls:
+If using a relative path, the request will be made to the base URL of the API.
+External urls are also supported:
 ```js
 new Request('https://api.google.com/widgets')
 ```
-You can pass options to the Request instance to modify the request:
+Passing options to the Request instance to modify the request:

 ```js
 new Request('users/managers', {